• Menu

 University of South Florida Examinations

-Erin Kimmerle is a forensic anthropologist and University of South Florida associate professor who is leading a USF team of anthropologists, biologists, and archaeologists exploring the Marianna campus.
+Erin Kimmerle is a forensic anthropologist and University of South Florida associate professor who led a team of anthropologists, biologists, and archaeologists exploring the Marianna campus.
 The stories of the White House Boys piqued her interest.
 She was especially curious why there are no records of where those who died there are buried.
 Kimmerle commented, “When you look at the state hospital, the state prisons, the other state institutions at the time, there are very meticulous plot maps you can reference.
 Or if you are a family member today, you can say, ‘Where is my great-aunt buried?’ and they can show you exactly where.
 So, why that didn’t happen here, I don’t know.
 But that does stand out.”

-Glen Varnadoe’s uncle Thomas Varnadoe was sent to the Arthur G. Dozier School for Boys in the 1930s and died there a month later.
+Glen Varnadoe’s uncle, Thomas Varnadoe, was sent to the Arthur G. Dozier School for Boys in the 1930s and died there a month later.
 Varnadoe wanted to exhume his uncle for burial at the family’s cemetery near Lakeland.
 During a visit to Dozier School in the 1990s, a staff member showed him where his uncle might be buried.
 That location was not the same as the area where the most recent graves were found, and the state limited the USF team to searching the existing cemetery grounds.

-On August 6, 2013, Governor Rick Scott and the Florida Cabinet issued a permit allowing the University of South Florida anthropologists and archaeologists to excavate and examine the remains of any and all boys buried at the Dozier site.
+On August 6, 2013, Governor Rick Scott and the Florida Cabinet issued a permit allowing the University of South Florida anthropologists and archaeologists to excavate and examine the remains of any boys buried at the Dozier site.
 Exhumations began on August 31, 2013.
 According to an Associated Press report:

 Robert Straley, a spokesman for the White House Boys, said the school segregated white and black inmates and that the remains are located where black inmates were held.
 He suspects there is another white cemetery that hasn’t been discovered.
 “I think that there are at least 100 more bodies up there”, he said.
 “At some point they are going to find more bodies, I’m dead certain of that.
 There has to be a white graveyard on the white side.”